dlebauer/agDronesSurvey/README.md

 This repository contains data and code to support the manuscript:

 > Lachowiec, J., Feldman, M.J., Matias, F.I., LeBauer, D., Gregory, A. (2024).
 Unoccupied aerial systems adoption in agricultural research.
 Zenodo.
-The Plant Phenome Journal Volume(Issue), pages 00. doi:DOI
+The Plant Phenome Journal, 7, e20098. doi:10.1002/ppj2.20098

 If you use the data or code from this repository, please also cite:

 > Lachowiec, J., Feldman, M.J., Matias, F.I., LeBauer, D., Gregory, A. (2024).
 Data and code from: Unoccupied aerial systems adoption in agricultural research.
 Zenodo. doi:10.5281/zenodo.10573428

+This repository’s data and code are made available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+They are available for use without restriction, but please cite as indicated above.

-And consider contributing cleaned data and code to this repository.
+We welcome contributions, including cleaned data and code, to this repository.

 ## Acknowlegements and Support